mouseless/json-concepts/buildrjs/specs/00-usecases/01-render-text-using-a-tempalte-with-any-json.md

-# Generate text from not matching schema and template
+# Render text using a template with any json

 Case: There is a json and a template, but they don't match

-Steps to solve the case;
+Steps to follow;

 - Create concepts for json
 - Create concepts for template